michael-iuzzolino/CascadedNets/README.md

 # Improving Anytime Prediction with Parallel Cascaded Networks and a Temporal-Difference Loss

-This repository is the official implementation of [Improving Anytime Prediction with Parallel Cascaded Networks and a Temporal-Difference Loss](https://arxiv.org/abs/2102.09808).
+This repository is the official implementation of [Improving Anytime Prediction with Parallel Cascaded Networks and a Temporal-Difference Loss](https://arxiv.org/abs/2102.09808) accepted to the 35th Conference on Neural Information Processing Systems (NeurIPS), 2021.

 ## Requirements